99 GAL Friends of Yamhill County

 Portable Sound System

 Currently, few opportunities exist for students in Dayton to participate in the performing arts.
-This grant funded a portable sound system so this new, active group can sponsor events such as concerts, school productions, children’s theater in the park, and eventually adult theater.
+Our grant funded a portable sound system so this new, active group can sponsor events such as concerts, school productions, children’s theater in the park, and eventually adult theater.
 The organizers plan to work in close cooperation with Dayton schools.

 West Valley Community Campus